 Thank you for your interest in my Personal Health Reports and I hope you enjoy reading my own personal health updates!
 Want to keep reading?
 Head on over to the third installment of my PHRs: My College Years!

 As you are reading, please do remember that I am not a medical professional, nurse, health coach, or any other health professional of any kind.
 I am a patient with years of experience with autoimmune disease and will be sharing information and resources from a patient’s perspective; however, please do keep in mind that anything that I share here should not replace any medical advice you should receive from a doctor or other medical professional.
-Please consult your doctor before changing anything in your routine or care.
+Please consult with your doctor before changing anything in your routine or care.